 Vegetable paella has been a part of our Christmas dinner for the last 2 years.
 I’ve finally got around to bringing my version of this easy Spanish rice dish to the recipe collection.
-It’s loaded with tender vegetables and makes for an eye-catching presentation on the table!
+This amazing vegan vegetable paella is loaded with tender vegetables and makes for an eye-catching presentation on the table!

 What Type Of Pan To Use When Making Paella?

 Traditionally paella consists of a thin layer of rice with ingredients of choice over top.
 To achieve this I wanted to try out a paella pan which is a large, round and shallow with slanted sides.
 After searching a few options I decided on this carbon steel paella pan from Lodge on Amazon.
 Carbon steel heats up quickly and cools down fast.
 It’s a pretty large pan with a 15 inch diameter but it worked great on the burner with a little rotating.
 I’m very happy with it and will be using it for a variety of tasks in my kitchen.
 But not to worry, if you don’t have a paella pan you can still make a delicious paella using a large dutch oven or pot.
 That is how my mom makes it and its excellent none the less!

 - The rice should cook up al dente, not mushy.
 Stick with short grain rice, such as Valencia or arborio.

 - If you turn the heat up at the end of cooking for a minute or two you’re on your way to a wonderful treat, socarrat (soh-kah-raht), a caramalized layer of lightly toasted rice at the bottom of the pan.
 It’s delicious, trust me!